manjotmb20/Rdatasets/doc/Stat2Data/rst/WordMemory.rst

 beauty, sympathy, fauna, and guile?
 There were 25 words each of four kinds, obtained by crossing the two factors of interest, Abstraction (concrete or abstract) and Frequency (common or rare).

+This dataset appears in the first edition, but is not used in the second edition.

 Source
 ~~~~~~